 Canteen is currently at proof-of-concept stage.
 We’d love to help set up a community restaurant in Frome permanently, but we need to fully understand what the community wants from it first – if indeed it wants it at all.

-Canteen’s next pop-up is at Trinity Hall, Frome:
+Canteen is hosted at Trinity Hall, BA11 3DE

-Canteen is the product of a Frome Food Network 2024 and 2025 residency with Future Shed, which offers practical support to get green and healthy initiatives and enterprises off the ground through building networks, funding residencies, connecting people, and start-up coaching.
+Canteen is the product of a Frome Food Network 2024 and 2025 residency with Future Shed, a Green & Healthy initiative that offered practical support in getting health and climate friendly projects and enterprises off the ground.

-Green & Healthy Frome is a unique partnership of Edventure Frome, Frome Medical Practice and Frome Town Council taking action on health and climate in our town.
-Funded by The National Lottery’s Climate Action Fund, we’re working together on this community-led initiative to ensure there are many ways to live greener and healthier lives in our town.
+Green & Healthy Frome (2021-2025) was a unique partnership of Edventure Frome, Frome Medical Practice and Frome Town Council taking action on health and climate in our town, funded by The National Lottery’s Climate Action Fund.